 Campbell Hall Replacement Program Committee.
 The committee plays a key role in planning and expanding replacement of Campbell Hall.
 The office of the President has agreed to support a request for State funds to construct a replacement building, estimated at roughly 76,600 assignable square feet that would include advanced laboratory facilities, and offices for faculty, staff and students.
 Significant gifts will have to be raised to complete the building as envisioned.
 The general charge to the Program Committee is to work with Capital Projects, Space Management and Capital Programs, and the project architects and consultants to guide the planning and design of the building within an approved scope, budget, and schedule.
 The committee confirms the elements of the program, square footage, and physical requirements and discusses other key issues related to the project.
 Subject to the review of the program by the Space Assignments and Capital Improvements Committee, the Executive Campus Planning Committee, and other campus agencies, the Program Committee will continue to work with the project manager and architect to develop a detailed design for the building within the project’s defined budget and scope.
 Committee meets approximately every month for 1.5 hours each meeting.

 Census Work Group.
 This group, chaired by the University Registrar, is made up of representatives from offices across the campus that work together on official reporting of student data to the Office of the President and within the campus.
 Accurate reporting of student data/enrollment is essential for planning and operational needs.
 The workgroup meets about 5 times per semester for one and a half hours per meeting.
 The Work Group begins meeting before the semester begins and meets through the 3rd or 4th week of the term.
-Walter Wong chairs the workgroup.
-Given that the Work Group ensures accurate reporting of student enrollment from the offices of Planning and Analysis, Graduate Division, and Registrar, and is constituted on behalf of the AVC for Budget and the University Registrar, it would not be appropriate to have student members.
+No student members.

-Classroom Policy and Management, Campus Committee on (CCCPM) is closely affiliated with the campus Registration and Enrollment Policy Committee and works with that group regarding policy issues related to classroom use, scheduling, and management.
-On topics related specifically to classroom space, the committee also works closely with the Space Assignments and Capital Improvements Committee (SACI).
-Similarly, on topics related to instructional technology in classrooms, it works closely with the Instructional Technology Committee, a subcommittee of the Campus Computing and Communications Policy Board constituted to plan and coordinate the development of instructional technology for the campus.
-The Committee or its subcommittees will be asked periodically to draft reports on topics related to classroom matters.
+Classroom Policy and Management, Campus Committee on (CCCPM) oversees and approves policy issues related to classroom use, scheduling, and management.
 Topics may include, but are not limited to, the long-range plan for classrooms, recovery of classroom facilities following major disasters, summer use, construction and design standards for classrooms, renovation plans, and instructional technology in classrooms.
 Committee meets three times a year for 2 hours each meeting.
 Student participation: 1 ASUC and 1 GA representative.
 Student participation: 1 ASUC and 1 GA representative.

 Colleges and Schools each send one representative to meet with Office of the Registrar Staff on a monthly basis.
-The academic representatives discuss advising needs, policy implications, and make recommendations to OR Staff about prioritization of new service initiatives.
-The Director of Student Service Systems also attends this committee to capture needs in the academic service units and to share information on systems development.
+The group discusses advising needs, policy and procedural implications, best practices, and make recommendations about prioritization of new service initiatives.
+There are no students on this committee.

-Course Materials Fees Committee.
+Course Materials and Services Fees Committee.
 In May 1996, the Office of the President delegated to each Chancellor the authority to establish Course Materials Fees to recover the cost of materials, supplies, equipment and support services not covered by the normal instructional budget.
 The purpose of the policy is to provide consistent creation and treatment of Course Materials Fees across the UC system, clarify the authority of the Chancellors with respect to Course Materials Fees, and assure that students are not burdened with instruction-related costs that should be borne by the state.
 Student membership includes one representative from the ASUC, one representative from Graduate Assembly, and one representative from the Committee on Student Fees.
 For more information, see https://ga.berkeley.edu/committees-all/course-materials-fee-committee

 Creative Arts, Campus Advisory Committee.
 Considers and recommends to the Chancellor matters of importance in the arts on the Berkeley campus.
 Administers the nominations for the competition for the Eisner Prizes and awards the prestigious Eisner Prizes – part of the general recognition of the arts on the Berkeley campus.
 The Eisner Prize awards are presented for the highest achievements in the Creative Arts on the Berkeley campus.
 The Eisner Event presents performances in music, dance, creative writing, etc., - all created by the students – and awards the Prizes at the Eisner Event itself, usually held at the end of the academic year.